 The monastery, which was converted into a mosque by the Ottomans in 1486, was named Imrahor Mosque.
 The monastery tradition was maintained in a sense with the Tekke (Islamic Monastery) added to the mosque.
 In an earthquake of 1766, the columns on the right were destroyed and in 1908 the roof collapsed, making the mosque unusable.
 Although the walls surrounding the structure are still standing, the Studios is not open to visitors.

-The remains of St. Polyeuktos Church were found near Valens Aqueduct during an excavation in the 1960s.
+The remains of Church of St. Polyeuktos were found near Valens Aqueduct during an excavation in the 1960s.
 Although the church is a ruin today, it sheds light on the history of the Church of Sergius and Bacchus, which we will cover in the next chapter.

 The patron of the church, Anicia Juliana, comes from a Roman aristocratic family.
 His father, Olybrius, was a former Western Roman Emperor.
 Juliana’s son was married to the daughter of the Byzantine Emperor Anastasius and heir to the throne.
 However, when Anastasius died, Justin, the commander of the palace guards, became emperor.
 Old Justin chose his adopted son Justinian to succeed him.